wangchning/vocabulary/Vocabulary.md

 * On such a basis the system could not, however, be very largely developed.
 * Accordingly I ask, how much time is needed to account for the facts before us on the basis of uniformity?

+### boil down
+- You'll get a better, more condensed flavor when you boil down the stock.
+- Your essay is far too long.
+Please try to cut out any superfluous text and boil it down to about 10 pages.
+- If we could boil this problem down to its essentials, we might be able to solve it.

 ### broadly
 - A vector bundle is, broadly speaking, a family of vector spaces which is continuously indexed by a topological space.
 An important example is the tangent bundle of a manifold.